Solved! How Big of a Generator Do I Need?

 For safety purposes, it’s recommended to keep a running generator at least 20 feet away from your home and direct the exhaust away from an HVAC unit, doors, and windows.

-To find the best generator for home use, search online for generator reviews to narrow down your choices or reach out to a local pro if you’re considering a whole-house generator.
+To find the best generator for home use, consult our list of favorites and the reviews behind each—or reach out to a local pro if you’re considering a whole-house generator.